By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 /sbin/shutdown -h now

 Chain this from upssched.conf with a timer event on ONBATT.
-My threshold is 5 minutes from the ONBATT signal before the script fires, plus 30 seconds for all VMs to complete shutdown before the host powers off.
+A common configuration is 5 minutes from the ONBATT signal before the script fires, plus 30 seconds for all VMs to complete shutdown before the host powers off.

 For a Proxmox cluster with NFS-mounted storage from a TrueNAS node (see Proxmox vs TrueNAS vs Unraid storage backends 2026), shutdown order matters: VMs must complete shutdown before the NFS server goes offline.
 If compute and storage share one UPS, configure the NFS host as a NUT slave with a longer shutdown delay.
 If they are on separate UPS units, size the storage UPS slightly larger so it outlasts the compute UPS by at least the VM shutdown window.